dw-data/endangered-species/README.md

 ### Share of environment protection spending

 The data in the third chart are from an IMF survey and were collected in the national currency.
+When selecting the countries, preference was given to those nations that are of particular importance to the respective continent due to their political and economic size.
+However, data was not available for all economies.
+Countries with a special historical relationship to the focus countries were selected as comparative variables.
+In addition, emphasis was placed on maintaining the maximum range of maximum and minimum values.

 ![](graphics/money_share.jpg)